ncalteen/actions-docker-training/Exercises/16-Deploy-Docker.md

    and the results when it completes.
 You can review the logs of the run and the steps it took by selecting **Details** next to the action.
 You can experiment with this action by making additional updates to the code and committing it.

+   When the workflow starts, you will see a notification in the pull request that the branch is being deployed.
+When the workflow completes, you will see a notification that the deployment was successful.

 ---